selvakrse/github-slideshow/_posts/0000-01-02-selvakrse.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my first file in GitHub
+This is my first file in GitHub and edited
 Use the left arrow to go back!